mui/material-ui/docs/data/base/components/input/input.md

 Sometimes it is useful to add some kind of prefix, a suffix, or an action to an input.
 You can achieve this by using the `startAdornment` or `endAdornment` prop.
-For example, two very common use cases of adornments are when the input receives a specific unit of measure (like kilograms or currency) and when you want an icon button to hide or show a password.
+Common use cases of adornments include:
+- when an input receives a specific unit of measure (like kilograms or currency)
+- when an icon button toggles hiding/showing a password

 {{"demo": "InputAdornments.js", "defaultCodeOpen": false}}